Temporal Locality in Online Algorithms: Introduction

-\subparagraph*{Online Problems as Request-Answer Games.} Online problems are often formalized as request-answer games~\cite[Ch.\ 7]{Borodin1998} that consist of an input set $X$ (requests), an output set $Y$ (answers), and an infinite sequence $(f_n)_{n \ge 1}$ of cost functions
+\subparagraph*{Online Problems as Request-Answer Games.} Online problems are often formalized in the request-answer game framework~\cite[Ch.
+7]{Borodin1998} introduced by Ben-David et al.~\cite{Ben-David1994}.
+A~request-answer game consists of an input set $X$ (requests), an output set $Y$ (answers), and an infinite sequence $(f_n)_{n \ge 1}$ of cost functions

 The \emph{optimal offline cost} of an input sequence $ \vec x \in X^n$ is $\OPT(\vec x) = \min \{ f_n(\vec x, \vec y) : \vec y \in Y^n \}$.

 \subparagraph*{Classic Online Algorithms.}

 An online algorithm $A$ in the classic sense, i.e., an algorithm that has access to all past inputs, can be defined as a sequence $(A_i)_{i \ge 1}$ of functions $A_i \colon X^{i-1} \to Y$.
 The output $\vec y = A(\vec x)$ of the algorithm on input $\vec x \in X^n$ is given by